tut34492-debug/README.md/README.md

 # README.md
 Dhruv Satasiya
 Biochemisty
-I am intreted in learning how AI is going to affect healthcare.
+I am intrested in learning how AI is going to affect healthcare.